 Or you may want to go on a tour of the main towns of the island and to the other touristic places you may have heard of.
 In spite of being a rather small island, Mauritius does not lack in picturesque landscapes which can but dazzle and delight you.
 The northern and western coastlines, with beautiful, bright white beaches, Port Louis the capital city and its market filled with oriental scents, the Botanical Gardens of Pamplemousses created in the 18th century by Pierre Poivre, a French botanist, where you can find some rare plant species, Chamarel and its seven-coloured earth, Casela the wild animal park where you can walk with lions, tigers, among other and many more other places to see, so that at the end of the day, your stay will captivate your heart with unforgettable souvenirs.

 Do not hesitate to ask your host to prepare a tour plan of everything you need to see,in view of not to miss anything in Mauritius.

 An Isle of Spices

-To eat in Mauritius is easy.
-You will find in abundance vegetables and meats, according to your tastes.But you may also choose to do your own cooking.
-As aforementioned, La Petite Villa has a well equipped kitchen.
+Eating good food: You will find in abundance vegetables and meats, according to your tastes.But you may also choose to do your own cooking.
+As aforementioned, LA PETITE VILLA ®has a well equipped kitchen.
 You may be able to buy fresh vegetables at selling points not too far away as well as at supermarkets where you will find a large variety of products from all the five continents.

 Otherwise, you will find in Trou d'Eau Douce two restaurants that will make you taste some culinary wonders inspired by China, India, Europe or even Africa.
 You will also find the cuisine "à la mauricienne", another facet of the cultural richness of this island so unique!